Collectivization in the Ukrainian Soviet Socialist Republic: Second "voluntary" collectivization

 A second forced "voluntary" collectivization campaign was initiated in the winter–summer of 1931 with significant assistance of the so-called "tug-brigades" composed from kolkhoz udarniks.
 Many kulaks along with families were deported from Ukraine.

 According to declassified data, around 300,000 peasants in Ukraine out of a population of about 30 million were subject to these policies in 1930–31.
 Ukrainians composed 15% of the total 1.8 million kulaks relocated Soviet-wide.
 On July 20, 1931 – as a response to the numerous regional requests for additional numbers of kulak deportations Politburo of VKP(b) concluded that the "strategic task of the Party was almost accomplished.
 All further deportations were recommended to be administered only to individuals."

 This second forced "voluntary" collectivization campaign also invoked a delay in sowing.
 As a result, cereal crops were heavily affected by the 1931 drought.
-During winter and spring of 1930–31, the Ukrainian agricultural authority "Narkomzem" Ukrainian SRR issued several reports about the significant decline of livestock and especially draft-animal power caused by poor treatment, absence of forage, stables/farms and due to the "kulaks sabotage".
+During winter and spring of 1930–31, the Ukrainian agricultural authority "Narkomzem" Ukrainian SSR issued several reports about the significant decline of livestock and especially draft-animal power caused by poor treatment, absence of forage, stables/farms and due to the "kulaks sabotage".

 According to the first five-year plan, Ukrainian agriculture was to switch from an exclusive orientation of grain to a more diverse output.
 This included not only a rise in sugar beet crops, but also other types of agricultural production were expected to be utilised by industry (with even cotton plants being established in 1931).
 This plan anticipated a decrease in the area of grain cultivated, in contrast to an increase of yield and area for other crops.
 By July 1, 1931, 65.7% of Ukrainian peasant households and 67.2% of arable land were reported as "collectivized".
 The main grain and sugar beet production areas, however, were collectivized to a greater extent — 80-90%.

 Clarified "All-over collectivization"

 The decree of Central Committee of VKP(b) from August 2, 1931, clarified the "all-over collectivization" term - in order to be considered complete the "all-over collectivization" does not have to reach 100%, but not less than 68–70% of peasants households and not less than 75-80% of arable lands.
-According to the same decree "all-over collectivization" accomplished at Northern Caucasus (Kuban) - 88% of households and 92% of arable lands "collectivized", Ukraine (South) – 85 and 94 percents respectively, Ukraine (Right Bank) – 69 and 80 percents respectively, and Moldavian ASRR (part of Ukrainian SRR) – 68 and 75 percent.
+According to the same decree "all-over collectivization" accomplished at Northern Caucasus (Kuban) - 88% of households and 92% of arable lands "collectivized", Ukraine (South) – 85 and 94 percents respectively, Ukraine (Right Bank) – 69 and 80 percents respectively, and Moldavian ASSR (part of Ukrainian SSR) – 68 and 75 percent.

 As of the beginning of October 1931, the collectivization of 68.0% of peasant households, and 72.0% of arable land was complete.